 Q) Who will stand to lose from anti-dumping duties?

 A) Almost everyone in the solar sector except the cell and module manufacturers stand to lose from ant-dumping duties.
 Demand will reduce and jobs will be lost.

 Q) How much will solar module prices increase by if anti-dumping duties are enforced?

 A) Anti-dumping duties can increase module prices by $ 0.10-0.15/Wp.
 Most major global solar suppliers are based out of the countries under investigation.
-This means that Indian companies importing cells and modules will need to find suppliers outside of the four countries under investigation.
+This means that Indian companies importing cells and modules will need to find suppliers outside of the three countries under investigation.
 Prices from such countries can be at least $0.05-0.10/Wp higher and availability will be limited.
-This will lead to further price increase, specifically for supply to India.
 Even Indian cell and module manufacturers will take advantage of limited supply to increase their prices.
-This will seriously limit India's ability to grow the solar sector.

 Buy solar equipment at distributor prices before anti-dumping duties are enforce - go back to the homepage.